b-elamine/RunningDataCollection/README.md

 ## Usage

-- When the app starts, it will automatically start the sensor foreground service.
+- When click on start button and the applicaion will automatically start the sensor foreground service.
 - The service will continuously listen to accelerometer sensor data and save it to a CSV file named "sensor_data.csv" in the app's external files directory.
 - You can modify the service behavior or add additional sensor listeners as needed in the `SensorForegroundService.java` file.